 It was subtle, but Rheamarie’s shoulders slumped and Leandros knew she’d been convinced.
 He, on the other hand, grew more suspicious the longer this dragged on and the more the Magistrates pushed.
-Biro may refuse to take credit for the plan his Representatives had devised – a plan to get Amos back using “diplomatic” means, putting together a trained team to negotiate his return – but Leandros had been in that room with them all morning.
+Biro may refuse to take credit for his Representatives’ plan – a plan to get Amos back using “diplomatic” means – but Leandros had been in that room all morning.
 He’d heard them talking.
-Biro had been steering them the entire time, and there had to be a reason.
+Biro had steered them the entire way.

 Then Diomis took to the plan so quickly, now painting it as if it had been conceived for Amos’ benefit all along.
 They were up to something.
 Leandros felt like he was watching a strategy game being played – he could see the cards as they were being put down, but he didn’t know the rules and could only guess at the objective.
 Biro met his gaze.